Careers

 New nurses take part in our unique RN residency program along new graduate transition to practice programs going into critical care, medical surgical care and psychiatric care.

-The Nurse Residency Program at Cincinnati Children’s is accredited with distinction by the American Nurses Credentialing Center (ANCC).
+The Cincinnati Children's Hospital RN Residency Program is accredited with distinction as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation in Practice Transition Program.
 The 12-month program is designed for new graduate nurses and nurses with less than one year of experience.
 New graduate nurses are automatically enrolled into the program once hired into an RN position.
 No need for additional application or interview.

 Our program is based on the Vizient®/AACN Nurse Residency Program that transitions new nurses into clinical roles and builds self-confidence.
 The program includes a focus on strategic priorities, delivers an evidence-based curriculum and facilitates the professional development and socialization of the new graduate nurse.